Lyubansky/Taboola-recommendation-widget/README.md

-# Taboola Recommendation Widget
+# Recommendation Widget

 A lightweight, framework-agnostic recommendation widget built in TypeScript.
-It fetches recommendations from the Taboola API, normalizes the response, and renders different recommendation types using a pluggable renderer architecture.
+It fetches recommendations from configurable API sources, normalizes the response, and renders different recommendation types using a pluggable renderer architecture.
+The widget is API-agnostic and supports multiple recommendation sources without changing core logic.

 ## Screenshot